-With all the metrics available in a Google AdWords campaign, did you know that only one of them is responsible for your campaign success or failure?
+With all the metrics available in a Google Ads campaign, did you know that only one of them is responsible for your campaign success or failure?
 It’s hard to believe, but it’s true.
 If this one data point is superior than your competitors then you will dominate your market.

 Can you guess which one?
 Is it your cost per click?
 Click-through rate?
 Quality score?
 Conversion rate?
 Cost per conversion?
 All of those are important, but none of them alone determine your success…